 Your Pathways Explained

-To access an ADHD assessment in Berkshire, you must be registered with a local GP.
-All NHS referrals are managed by Berkshire Healthcare NHS Foundation Trust (not to be confused with the Royal Berkshire NHS Foundation Trust).
-At present, self-referral is not available for adults , you’ll need your GP to refer you.
+Adults seeking an ADHD assessment in Berkshire must be registered with a local GP.
+NHS referrals are managed by Berkshire Healthcare NHS Foundation Trust (BHFT), not to be confused with the Royal Berkshire NHS Foundation Trust.
+Self-referral is not available for adults; your GP must refer you.

 Alternative Assessment Routes